tommikaikkonen/ibtree/README.md

 - `delete(key)` and `set(key, value)` return a new, updated BTMap instance instead of mutating the current one.
 - `clear` returns an empty `BTMap`.
+- `withMutations(fn)` calls `fn` with a mutable version of the BTMap.
+Any methods called inside `fn` on the mutable version will be applied mutatively.
+Returns an immutable version of the tree.
+- `asMutable` returns a mutable version of the BTMap.
+- `asImmutable` returns an immutable version of the BTMap.

 These work the same as native Map: